braineo/sudokuSolver/README.md

 OCR is the buildin KNN in OpenCV, while the training sampling I use is from [goo.gl/ZgOfvL](goo.gl/ZgOfvL).

 Fonts are limited and handwritten fonts cannot be handled.
 Handwritten sample can be found in [MNIST](http://yann.lecun.com/exdb/mnist/).
 A little bit more work needed to extract bitmap from the binary files.

+You can change to your own training samples in

+	/src/sudoku_parser.py